reh1548/GitHub-Topic-Scraper/README.md

 Execute the notebook to start the scraping process.

 The extracted repository data will be saved in files such as output.html, page_contents.json, and repositories.xlsx, depending on the chosen output format.

-Contributing
-Contributions to the GitHub Topic Scraper project are welcome!
-If you encounter any issues, have suggestions, or want to add new features, feel free to open an issue or submit a pull request.
-Please follow the guidelines outlined in the CONTRIBUTING.md file.

 License
 The GitHub Topic Scraper project is licensed under the MIT License.